BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 Your assembled, polished sequence will be at {species name}/genome.nextpolish.fasta

-# see https://nextdenovo.readthedocs.io/en/latest/OPTION.html for a detailed introduction about all the parameters
+See https://nextdenovo.readthedocs.io/en/latest/OPTION.html for a detailed introduction about all the parameters

 If you have completed this portion with NextDenovo/NextPolish you can skip down to (4) and begin your evaluations.